NickSmet/markdown-to-confluence/README.md

 ```

-### Updating pages
+### Frontmatter Management

-To push changes after having edited/added pages, simply run the command again.

-Note that to track relations between md files and pages, the tool adds frontmatter to the md files with 'connie-page-id' being the most important one.
+To track relations between md files and pages, the tool adds frontmatter to the md files with 'connie-page-id' being the most important one.

 Initially, pages are created with title being the name of the md file.
 But you can change this by updating the 'connie-title' field in the frontmatter.
 ![connie-title](./assets/images/connie-title.png)